Efficient thermalization and universal quantum computing with quantum Gibbs samplers: Methods

-for some constant $\beta_0$ depending on the locality constants $k,l$ of the Hamiltonian $H$.
-This means that we can see the finite $\beta$ contributions to $ \widetilde{\mathcal{L}}^{a,\alpha}_\beta$ as a quasi-local perturbation whose strength vanishes with $\beta < \beta_0$ (see \cite{supplemental} for further details).
-With this, we find that $ \widetilde{\mathcal{L}}^{a,\alpha}_\beta$ satisfies all the assumptions from \cite{michalakis2013stability}, from which we can guarantee the lower bound on the gap in Theorem \ref{thmgaphighT1}.
-The expression of $\beta^*$ then depends on $\beta_0$, the Lieb-Robinson velocity of $H$, and the lattice dimension.
-The proof extends straightforwardly to systems with exponentially decaying interactions with similar Lieb-Robinson bounds \cite{HastingsKoma2006}, and it is likely to also extend to systems with polynomially decaying interactions \cite{TranLR2021,Review_Anthony_Chen_2023}
+where the decay rate depends on $\beta$ and the Lieb-Robinson velocity.
+This means that we can see the finite $\beta$ contributions to $ \widetilde{\mathcal{L}}_{a,\alpha}^{(\beta)}$ as a quasi-local perturbation whose strength vanishes with lower $\beta $ (see Appendix \ref{sec:gapped} for further details).
+With this, we find that $ \widetilde{\mathcal{L}}_{a,\alpha}^{(\beta)}$ satisfies all the assumptions from \cite{michalakis2013stability}, from which we can guarantee the lower bound on the gap in Theorem \ref{thmgaphighT1}.
+The expression of $\beta^*$ then only depends on the Lieb-Robinson velocity of $H$, and the lattice dimension.
+The proof extends straightforwardly to systems with exponentially decaying interactions with similar Lieb-Robinson bounds \cite{HastingsKoma2006}, and we believe it should also extend to systems with polynomially decaying interactions \cite{TranLR2021,Review_Anthony_Chen_2023}.